sarroutbi/nbde-tang-server/README.md

 ## Installation

-In order to install the Tang operator, you must have previously installed an OpenShift/K8S cluster.
+In order to install the operator, you must have previously installed an OpenShift/K8S cluster.
 For small computers, **CRC** (Code Ready Containers) project is recommended.
-In case normal OpenShift cluster is used, Tang operator installation should not differ from the CRC one.
-Ultimately, tang-operator has been included in Red Hat OpenShift catalog, named as [NBDE Tang Server](https://catalog.redhat.com/software/container-stacks/detail/651c310f3b4c44380c45b7c9).
+In case normal OpenShift cluster is used, installation should not differ from the CRC one.
+Ultimately, the operator has been included in Red Hat OpenShift catalog, named as [NBDE Tang Server](https://catalog.redhat.com/software/container-stacks/detail/651c310f3b4c44380c45b7c9).